 For example, if you want to play chamber music and the tutor that you’re researching is experienced in chamber music or performing in a symphony orchestra, then that could indicate a good match.

 Another factor to consider is cost.
 Prices for violin lessons can vary, especially as tutors often charge different rates depending on how long your lesion is.
-Before committing to violin lessons with a tutor, whether that’s a single lesson or a block of lessons, try to check that the cost of your lessons is within your budget and that you can afford the lessons for as long as you aim to take them.
+Before committing to violin lessons with a tutor, whether that’s a single lesson or a block of lessons, try to check that the cost of your lessons is within your budget and that you can afford the violin lessons near me for as long as you aim to take them.

 As mentioned previously, there’s no shortage of violin tutors in Edinburgh that you can reach out to.
 A selection of music schools and tutors are listed below.